New York City Broker Fees Explained

 However, if you have the time to spare I would not discourage anyone from going the no fee route, as the savings can be huge.
 Most of the New York City apartment rental websites offer a filter option to view only no fee apartments.
 Personally I have found Craigslist and Urban Sherpa to have the best selection.

-Such a tool was not available when I was searching for my current apartment (I actually found it wandering from building to building on foot).
-Hopefully you will find the map helpful in your search.
-If you have any feedback for how we can make the map more useful, or if you have any questions about broker fees that were not answered in this post, please feel free to contact us.
+If you have any feedback for how we can make this article more useful, or if you have any questions about broker fees that were not answered in this post, please feel free to contact us.